pgmesa/kaggle-colab/README.md

 )
 ```

-Import your main notebook from GitHub and grant permissions to Colab and/or Kaggle for access.
+Import your main notebook from GitHub and grant permissions to Colab and/or Kaggle if you want them to access your private repositories.
 Run the cell, and the tool will handle the environment setup automatically.
+The idea is that all your code resides within a GitHub repository, while your dataset is zipped (.zip) and accessible online through a downloadable link or stored in Kaggle.
+In the latter scenario, it can be in your Kaggle account (whether it's a private or public dataset) or in someone else's public dataset.

 ## Explanation